cs-ed/edtech-plan-krihud/README.md

 ### Impacts

 Students who are club attendees will learn the basics of coding that can be applied to middle school coding classes.
+Most students at Morgan/ Kincaid make the transition to two different middle schools in the district.
+The middle school Morgan/Kincaid feeds to is Mesa Linda.
+Mesa Linda has more severe behavior problems and teachers come and go from the school.
+Because of this classes may be offered for a semester before the teacher moves onto another school.
+Coding may or may not be offered at this school.
+The district STEAM school, Melva Davis Academy of Excelence is a student choice school that requires an application and does offer technology classes.

 This club is a taste and a step into the world of coding for these students, often the first time they are exposed to it.
+In the changing technology environment, students need to be aware of jobs that they may have never been exposed to.
+This class affords students in the school, that may not have access to an outside coding agency, the same opportunity as their well off counterpart in another region with a free coding program that is just as rewarding.

 Discussions involving careers in coding will hopefully create future opportunities for career choices and open more possibilities for students.